popgenDK/courses/summer2023/selectionScan/README.md

 #### Extract the gff features that overlap with the SNP position using “bedtools intersect”  (you will need a bed file with the SNP genomic coordinates)

-I have prepared the bed file for you, check it out (remember bed files are zero-based)
+I have prepared the bed file for you, check it out (remember bed files are zero-based) by first finding the SNP position for the relevant SNP and then looking up everything that overlaps with this posotion by running these commands:

 ```bash